 Mechanisms of innate antiviral immunity

-The research group, headed by Prof. Dr. Daniel Sauter, investigates the interactions of HIV, SARS-CoV-2 and other (zoonotic) viral pathogens with the immune responses of their respective hosts.
+The research group, headed by Prof. Dr. Daniel Sauter, investigates the interactions of HIV, SARS-CoV-2 and other viral pathogens with transposable elements and the immune responses of their respective hosts.

 Welcome